 Reading time: 8 minutes

 Both show promise in treating mental health conditions such as depression, anxiety, and trauma.
 Yet, they differ fundamentally in their mechanisms, effects, therapeutic use, and accessibility.
+These substances are among the emerging treatment options for mental health.

 At Essence Institute, we’re often asked: “What’s the difference between ketamine and psilocybin?” and “Which one is right for me?”